eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Data Chain Kit/page_adoption-view.md

 - The IRS recursive is for use-cases, which want to apply business logic with data along the value chain.
 For example, to summarize, or check for existence of values or certificates.
 - Each participant has the possibility to check their values, before passing them to next in line
-- access control through policies and contracts is done by the EDC
+- Access control through policies and contracts is done by the EDC
-- direct data exchange between supply-chain partners
+- Direct data exchange between supply-chain partners
-- business logic is being applied with an extension concept
+- Business logic is being applied with an extension concept

 The recursive approach is based on a decentralized network in which only the next level of a relationship between two companies (one level down approach) is known.
 (Relationship: Customer - Supplier)
 1. Company OEM initiate request using a consumer application.